 Language careers: advice for secondary and university students

 I’ve curated and hosted lots of fun, practical workshops at secondary and middle schools, aimed at encouraging students to see the practical application of languages and to tempt them to take a language GCSE at Key Stage 4.

-Besides being an engaging speaker with a wealth of professional experience, much of the impact of the events I run is in helping participants pinpoint reliable information and advice online, as I select the best sites from the overwhelming sea of information available.
-Here are links to more information about language careers – the sort of things I tend to cover at careers events.
+Besides being an engaging speaker with a wealth of professional experience, I also help participants pinpoint reliable resources and advice online, by selecting the best sites from the overwhelming sea of information available.
+Here are links to lists I’ve compiled with information about translation and language careers – the sort of things I tend to cover at events.